-Plural ownership of the economy - community wealth building seeks to develop a more diverse blend of ownership models: returning more economic power to local people and institutions.
-As such, community wealth building asserts that small enterprises, community organisations, co-operatives and forms of municipal ownership are more economically generative within the local economy than large companies or public limited companies.
+Plural ownership of the economy - community wealth building seeks to develop a more diverse blend of ownership models: returning more economic power to

 Making financial power work for local places - community wealth building seeks to increase flows of investment within local economies by harnessing the wealth that exists locally, rather than by seeking to merely attract national or international capital.
 For example, local authority pension funds can be encouraged to redirect investment from global markets to local schemes.
 Mutually owned banks are supported to grow, and regional banks charged with enabling local economic development are established.
 All of these are ideally placed to channel investment to local communities while still delivering a steady financial return for investors.